eclipse-che/che-dashboard/.github/PULL_REQUEST_TEMPLATE.md

 ### Is it tested?
 How?
 <!--
-Please provide instructions here which scenario you fix/implement and it which way you tested it, provide as much as you think reviewer needs to do the same.
+Please provide instructions here which scenario you fix/implement and in which way you tested it, provide as much as you think reviewer needs to do the same.
 -->